InstallerLegacy/virtualhub-doks/.github/pull_request_template.md

-I have correct an error found on this page:
+I have corrected an error found on this page:

 < url-of-the-page >